Bottom Bouncing – 5 Proven Guide Tips For More Fish

-Bottom bouncing is when you cast your bait in an out-and-across-river direction and allow the bait to sink, and drift freely with the current as it comes toward you and past you.
-Your bait should be periodically bumping and bouncing across the bottom of the river, hence the name bottom bouncing.
+Bottom bouncing is when you cast your bait upriver and out into the main current, allowing the bait and weight to sink into the strike zone, and then you allow your rig and bait to drift freely with the current as it comes toward you and past you.
+Your bait should be periodically bumping and bouncing across the bottom of the river.

-Bottom bouncing is a great way to get your bait down to the fish in a moving current and it works best on rocky bottom rivers, pocket water, and smaller riffles and runs.
+It’s a great way to get your bait down to the fish in a moving current, and it works best in medium to fast currents, on rocky bottom rivers, in pocket water, and in smaller riffles and runs.

 How To Bottom Bounce